kghawes/alpha/README.md

 * Various artists, https://commons.wikimedia.org

 Thanks to GitHub for hosting the source code.

+Thanks to Codenvy for IDE.

+Thanks to StackOverflow for programming help.

 Special Thanks to the following YouTubers for inspiration and historical information:
 * Skallagrim